| Legacies of ResistanceA History of Community

 1930s to calling the Black Panthers "thugs" in

+the 1960s.
 After Alinsky died in 1972, the groups that carried on with

 ideas he pioneered inhabited a complex and mixed legacy.
 On one